k0d3d/llm-backend/docs/HITL_ORCHESTRATOR.md

 Note on attachments:
 - The orchestrator no longer reads a single `document_url` field from `RunInput`.
 Instead, `_gather_attachments()` inspects recent chat history (and other configured sources) for the current `session_id`/`user_id` to assemble a list of candidate assets.
 - If a provider/model requires an attachment and none can be discovered, validation checkpoints surface the missing asset as a blocking issue, pausing the run until the human reviewer uploads or maps the necessary file.
+- **Attachment Resolution Fallback**: When AI agents fail or produce incomplete payloads, a schema-aware fallback ensures user attachments are mapped to the correct field by checking the model's `example_input` schema.
+This prevents attachments from being silently dropped when fields are filtered by `_filter_payload_to_schema()`.

 ### Auto-Approve Behaviour